adjust/ios_sdk/doc/english/web_views.md

 ### <a id="session-parameters"></a>Session parameters

-Some parameters are saved to be sent in every event and session of the adjust SDK.
+Some parameters are saved to be sent in every event and session of the Adjust SDK.
 Once you have added any of these parameters, you don't need to add them every time, since they will be saved locally.
 If you add the same parameter twice, there will be no effect.

 If you want to send session parameters with the initial install event, they must be called before the Adjust SDK launches via `Adjust.appDidLaunch()`.
-If you need to send them with an install, but can only obtain the needed values after launch, it's possible to [delay](#delay-start) the first launch of the adjust SDK to allow this behavior.
+If you need to send them with an install, but can only obtain the needed values after launch, it's possible to [delay](#delay-start) the first launch of the Adjust SDK to allow this behavior.

 ### <a id="session-callback-parameters"></a>Session callback parameters

-The same callback parameters that are registered for [events](#callback-parameters) can be also saved to be sent in every event or session of the adjust SDK.
+The same callback parameters that are registered for [events](#callback-parameters) can be also saved to be sent in every event or session of the Adjust SDK.

 The session callback parameters have a similar interface of the event callback parameters.
 Instead of adding the key and it's value to an event, it's added through a call to `Adjust` method `addSessionCallbackParameter(key,value)`: